joonty/systemd_mon/README.md

 ## Healthcheck

 The Dockerfile provided incorporates a Healthcheck routine based on an external ping.

-It is therefore easy to monitor his condition and his ability to communicate to the outside
+It is therefore easy to monitor his condition and his ability to communicate to the outside (willfarrell/autoheal by example)